 Coming from a generation where we’ve essentially grown up laughing at prank videos and shows like “Scare Tactics”, “Just For Laughs” or even “Impractical Jokers”, the arguments that we pose on the basics of being morally, ethically and politically incorrect are rendered null and void as they sharply highlight our own hypocrisy.

-So, let’s calm our wits here and stop being butt-hurts.
-Enjoy prank videos for what they are and what they intend to provide: humor.
+So, let’s calm our wits here and stop being butt-hurt.
+Enjoy prank videos for what they are and what they intend to provide: humour.

 Picture Credits: Google Images